 Through the implementation of the SUPPORT for Patients and Communities Act, CMS will require controlled substances covered under Medicare Part D to be electronically prescribed.
-States receiving the 100 percent federal matching funds for qualified PDMPs will need to meet the requirement for the integration of medication history from PDMPs into the prescribers' workflow and health IT for EPCS.
+Additionally, states may claim the 100 percent federal Medicaid matching funds available under section 1944 of the Social Security Act (added by section 5042 of the SUPPORT for Patients and Communities Act) only for certain expenditures related to qualified PDMPs.
+A qualified PDMP must facilitate the integration of medication history information into prescribers' workflow, which may include EPCS.
+CMS has explained that it would be appropriate for states to seek the 100 percent federal Medicaid matching funds for their expenditures to design, develop, or implement PDMP functionality that will enable connections between the qualified PDMP and providers' EPCS systems, or that will enable connections between the gualified PDMP and other provider electronic health records systems that might include prescription history information.
 Two-factor authentication required by the Drug Enforcement Agency (DEA) can be implemented in physician practices in ways that reduce the overall burden of the prescribing processes for clinicians.
-EPCS, when properly integrated into the EHR, allows all prescribing to remain in a single workflow, reduces the time clinicians spend on medication reconciliation, automates CDS such as drug-drug interactions, and facilitates the tracking of prescription fulfillment.
+EPCS, when properly integrated into the EHR, can allow all prescribing to remain in a single workflow, reduces the time clinicians spend on medication reconciliation, automates CDS such as drug-drug interactions, and facilitates the tracking of prescription fulfillment.
 The SUPPORT Act also requires DEA to update multifactor authentication requirements that will permit biometrics and modern approaches to authentication that can be more easily integrated into provider workflows.